 Silicone, water-based, Oil-based, flavoured, cooling, warming, and everything in between.
-Lubricant can be a bit scary to choose if you do not know what you want or need.
-First, consider how you’re planning to use your lube.
-Is it to use with silicone toys, anal play, or body intimacy.
-Finding a product that works for you and your situation will help take your intimate life to the next level.
+Selecting lubricant can be intimidating if you're unsure of your preferences or needs.
+Start by thinking about how you'll use the lube - with silicone toys, for anal play, or for intimacy.
+Discovering a suitable product for your unique situation will enhance your intimate experiences.

-Water Based Lubricants are very popular because they’re latex-compatible, work with all sex toy materials, and the body naturally flushes out the lubrication easily.
-They are commonly available, and offer a wide range of thickness and flavours and they are safe for internal use.
-Water based Lubricants do have one drawback, they can get sticky when they dry up.
-Re-application or spraying with a little bit of water can reinvigorate the slippery factor.
+Water-based Lubricants are popular because they’re latex-compatible, work with all sex toy materials, and the body flushes out the lubrication easily.
+They are widely available, offer a range of thickness and flavours, and are safe for internal use.
+However, they can get sticky when they dry up.
+Re-application or spraying with a little bit of water can reinvigorate the slippery factor, but ruin the mood. ('Hold On a second...just need to find that bottle...) <--- That's the ruin the 'mood' moment.

-A place to start: Canadian organic lubricant from Hathor Apocatharyl are favourites of ours, their product lasts longer than one would expect from an all natural, water based lube.
+A place to start: Water based lubricant from Satin by Sliquid are favourites of ours, their product lasts longer than one would expect from an all natural, water based lube.
+Also check out Intimate Earth Hydra Glide.

 Silicone lubricants are safe to use internally, and they will eventually wear out and flush away from the body naturally.